 Despite this, with the notable exception of Alberta, governments have not consistently accepted responsibility for ensuring that the money under their stewardship is not invested in tobacco.
 While the funds have adopted responsible investment policies, the ones most of them use (integrating environmental, social, and governance factors into decision making or engaging with companies through shareholder motions) are ill-suited for protecting governments from being active participants in the damage caused by tobacco.

 Nonetheless, one-third of institutional investors recently surveyed screened their investments to ensure that they did not acquire tobacco shares.
 Among them were 5 of Canada’s largest public pension funds – the Alberta Investment Management Corp (which decided to divest of tobacco in 2011), the OPSEU Pension Trust (since 2017), the Ontario Teachers Pension Plan (since 2018), the Ontario Municipal Employees Retirement System (since 2019) and the Healthcare of Ontario Pension Plan (since 2019).
+The Caisse de dépot announced that it decided to join the Smoke-Free Portfolio pledge in December 2020.

 |Canadian public pension funds which do not exclude tobacco.||Canadian Public Pension Funds which exclude tobacco from investments.|